 At 3 p.m. in the Robins Foundation Theater, join Barbara Hamm Lee, host of WHRO/WHRV’s “Another View,” a weekly call-in radio talk show that discusses today’s topics from an African-American perspective, for a panel discussion and audience talk-back on “Talking about Race in Mixed Race Spaces.”
 This topic resonates in museums, schools, workplaces, and on social media.
 Join the conversation that examines how to engage about race in ways that further understanding, whether in the context of history or the modern day.

 Community Organizations, Artists & Vendors

 Throughout the day, space will be available for local organizations promoting and empowering the black community to host a community table to share their stories and literature or special activities.
-African-American artists and vendors also are encouraged to apply for space during the event.

 About Jamestown Settlement

 Open 9 a.m. to 5 p.m. daily, Jamestown Settlement is located on State Route 31 just southwest of Williamsburg and features expansive exhibition galleries and films that connect visitors with the lives of the Powhatan, English and west central African cultures that converged at 17th-century Jamestown, and historical interpretation in outdoor re-creations of a Powhatan Indian village, 1607 English ships and colonial fort.

 All daytime performances, activities and speaker presentations during this special event are included with museum admission: $17.50 for adults, $8.25 for ages 6-12, and free for children under 6.
 Residents of James City County, York County and the City of Williamsburg, including William & Mary students, receive free admission with proof of residency.
 A value-priced combination ticket with the American Revolution Museum at Yorktown is $27.50 for adults and $13.50 for ages 6-12.

 For more information, call (888) 593-4682 toll-free or (757) 253-4838.